jstnrme77/scalerrs-portal/progress.md

 - ✅ Standardized font sizes to 16px throughout Admin section for better readability
 - ✅ Added primary color branding to Admin components for better visual consistency
 - ✅ Enhanced Admin section button grouping and spacing for improved usability
+- ✅ Updated summary cards in Deliverables page to match notification banner styling and height
+- ✅ Moved status filters in Deliverables page to be positioned next to tab navigation
 - 🔄 Refining responsive behavior on smaller screens
 - 🔄 Improving accessibility features